 Case in point, the Artisan Grain Collaborative is built on deep connections across the grain chain.
+As across the grain chain.
 As the pandemic began, this network was immediately able to launch an effort to distribute thousands of locally grown, milled, and baked loaves to neighbors in need